scholarslab/praxis/tutorials/ruby-cheatsheet/index.md

 ## Method Calls

-Parathenses are optional, but makes method calls more readable.
+Parentheses are optional, but make method calls more readable.

 {% highlight ruby %}
 puts "Word"